streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 :::

 ### Step 3b: Update the node config file
-If you're running a node to become an Operator, then you could now edit the node config file at `~/.streamrDocker/config/default.json` with the necessary updates mentioned in the to [become an Operator guide](become-an-operator#step-3-pair-your-node-with-your-operator-contract).
+Replace the node config file(typically located at `~/streamrDocker/config/default.json`)) contents with the Mumbai environment [testnet config](become-an-operator#mumbai-testing-environment-node-config) using a text editor.
+If you previously generated a node signing key then you can keep using that `privateKey` but the file schema must match what's in the provided [testnet config](become-an-operator#mumbai-testing-environment-node-config).

-If you're running the node in the Mumbai environment then a [special testnet config](../guides/become-an-operator#mumbai-testing-environment-node-config) is necessary.
+If you're running a node to become an Operator, then you could now jump back to [Step 3 of becoming an Operator](become-an-operator#step-3-pair-your-node-with-your-operator-contract) to add your Operator contract address into the node config before starting your node.

 ### Step 4: Start your Streamr node using Docker

 **Linux / macOS**

 ```
-sudo docker run --name streamr --restart unless-stopped -d -v $(cd ~/.streamrDocker && pwd):/home/streamr/.streamr streamr/broker-node:dev-tatum
+sudo docker run --name streamr --restart unless-stopped -d -v $(cd ~/.streamrDocker && pwd):/home/streamr/.streamr streamr/broker-node:v100.0.0-pretestnet.0
 ```

 **Windows PowerShell**